Sangddong/Network/MQTT/HOW MQTT WORKS.md

 ### 2. Transmission of Message
 - MQTT uses a **Message Bus System**
 <img width="912" height="603" alt="image" src="https://github.com/user-attachments/assets/0c7119e2-5012-48c6-b634-267285333869" /><br>
-1) The broker creates Message Bus
+> 1. The broker creates Message Bus
-2) The broker puts messages onto the bus
+> 2. The broker puts messages onto the bus
-3) Clients subscribed to specific topics read messages from the bus
+> 3. Clients subscribed to specific topics read messages from the bus (1) Message Flow in MQTT
+> 1. The publisher sends a message to broker
+> 2. The broker checks which clients are subscribed to the corresponding topic
+> 3. The broker delivers the message to each subscriber according their Qos level